10 Ways to Get and Keep the Motivation to Eat Healthy

 What happens when you lose the weight?
 You’re still going to need that motivation to keep up with new habits.
 Start with the right mindset to set you up for success.

 You can lose weight the wrong way and in the process, make your health even worse!
-Eating too little healthy fat and too many injurious foods, such as vegetable oils or grains can cause problems.
+A lot of times nutrients are sacrificed to get calories or points down below a certain number.

 Here is what eating healthy can do for you: